Harvard-DCE-BIWADA/S14A2021-foodifier/process_book.md

 Arda Eğrioğlu

-1. sketches of the desired user interface, and how the pages/routes in the app work together. **In Process**
+1. sketches of the desired user interface, and how the pages/routes in the app work together. **Complete**
-2. Look through and decide which api we are going to use (or multiple) to get the nutritional information for our app **IN PROCESS**
+2. Look through and decide which api we are going to use (or multiple) to get the nutritional information for our app **Complete**
 3. transfer the process book and project plan to the templates that were sent earlier in this channel **Complete**

 Alden Eberts